eduardocerri/conceptquiz/README.md

 About using the listed files:

+beta.py is the main script.

-diciconariodepruebas.py is a dictionary with only 3 elements to hold the test, whereas DICTIO_coding_concepts_eduardo is the real deal.
+diccionariodepruebas.py is a dictionary with only 3 elements to hold the test, whereas DICTIO_coding_concepts_eduardo is the real deal.

 It can be used as a visual study tool like flashcards, with a dictionary full of any given data, for any area of ​​university study, since GEMINI LIVE can now apply any SPOKEN questionnaire you want, like an interactive chat, not written like my conceptquiz.